realworldocaml/book/en/prologue.md

   switching to other languages, many of which have drawn inspiration from ML.

-* Part II builds on the basics by working through complete examples.
+* Part II builds on the basics by working through useful tools and techniques.
   Here you'll pick up useful techniques for building networked systems, as well as functional design patterns that help combine different features of the language to good effect.
 The focus